 "You have a lovely country here in Switzerland," MacPhisto tells the audience, to appreciative cheers.
 "I and my friends were out on the lake yesterday on a boat, it was lovely.
 We could drink the water, but we couldn't swim in it."
 The crowd laugh.
 MacPhisto says he has to take some time out to rest now, and goes to order a taxi, looking dismayed when the crowd start to boo.
 "Don't get me wrong, I love you!
 I love you!
 But I live in Las Vegas, and that's a long way from here."

-"Ciao, miei cari bambini!"
-MacPhisto greets the Italian crowd in his very English accent.
-He tells them it's the anniversary of Jim Morrison's death, and rambles on about what a great idea show business was.
+The anniversary of Jim Morrison's death is marked with a snippet of Light My Fire in Desire, plus a shout-out to some other members of the 27 Club ("Brian Jones, Janis...").
+MacPhisto greets the Italian crowd with "Ciao, miei cari bambini!" in his very English accent, and rambles on about what a great idea show business was.
 "The President of the United States is off on a world tour... and I love the way the Mafia dress, they're so beautiful."
 Even the Pope has been on a world tour; MacPhisto tries to ring him, but there is no connection.
 "Oh my.
 And all I was going to ask him was, would he need some ZooTV equipment when we've finished our world tour, for his next?
 Maybe I'll call again!"
 (He does indeed try again at the next show.)

 "Do you know who I am?"
 MacPhisto asks the audience, and introduces himself: "My name is Signor MacPhisto.
 I also go by the name Andreotti."
 They laugh and cheer.
 "I come disguised as many things, and I'm particularly fond of show business.
-I know you like your pop stars to be exciting - that's why I bought these.
+I know you like your pop stars to be exciting – that's why I bought these.
 Do you think I look funky?"
-MacPhisto phones his very good friend Bettino Craxi, the former Socialist Prime Minister (described by Willie Williams as "one of Italy's most famous and most corrupt politicians").
-At the mention of his name, the whole crowd starts to chant "Bettino!
-Bettino!
-Va fan culo!" ("Fuck you!"), much to MacPhisto's amusement.
-When a man at the Hotel Raphael answers his call, MacPhisto explains "I'd like to speak, if at all possible, to Signor Craxi."
+MacPhisto phones the residence of his very good friend Bettino Craxi, the former Socialist Prime Minister (described by Willie Williams as "one of Italy's most famous and most corrupt politicians") who faces an investigation into bribery allegations.
+At the mention of his name, the whole crowd starts to chant "Bettino, Bettino, vaffanculo!" ("fuck you!"), much to MacPhisto's amusement.
+When a man at the Hotel Raphaël answers his call, MacPhisto explains that he'd like to speak to Signor Craxi.
 "And who is speaking?" asks the man.
 "My name is MacPhisto."
 "From where?"
 MacPhisto doesn't take kindly to this interrogation, testily replying "My country of origin is not of interest to you, young man," but the hotel worker sounds equally irritable and won't let him get a word in edgeways until he states where he's calling from.
 He finally takes MacPhisto's name and puts him on hold, transferring the call to Craxi's secretary.
 "I'm actually ringing to give Mr Craxi a warning," MacPhisto informs her.
-"There's a man looking for him - his name is Judge Di Pietro.
+"There's a man looking for him – his name is Judge Di Pietro.
 Be careful!"

 Polese was later fully acquitted and is now active again in politics.
 Apparently his son was a U2 fan who attended the concert, and the next day he wrote to the local newspaper complaining that it had been unfair to call a suspect who may be innocent.

-He tries to phone the club's president Bernard Tapie, but the call remains unanswered.
+He tries to phone the club's president Bernard Tapie (described by journalist Alastair Mabbott as "a politician of debatable integrity" and "a man dogged by scandal"), but the call remains unanswered.
 "Well, I think Monsieur Tapie may be asleep.
 Shall we try and wake him up?!" says MacPhisto as the band launch into Ultra Violet.

 "I'm a rock 'n' roll star," MacPhisto informs the crowd.
 "Some people think that rock 'n' roll started in the United States of America, but in fact this is not the case.
 Rock 'n' roll started in the streets of Italy!"
 They applaud this statement.
 "Opera!
 Songs from the street, from the gutter, sung with passion – they sing their little hearts out," MacPhisto continues.
 "Pavarotti, there's a rock 'n' roll star!
 Shall I give Pavarotti a telephone call?"
 The great tenor brings a smile to MacPhisto's face when he answers the phone in a cheery singsong voice.
 After being serenaded with 'I Just Called To Say I Love You', Pavarotti asks how the show is going.
 "Well, the people of Bologna are splendid this evening, I must say!" says MacPhisto, and Pavarotti tells him they're a great audience – "because you deserve it".
 Returning the flattery, MacPhisto remarks "I believe you're losing a lot of weight, you're slimming down for the '90s!"
 The maestro laughs: "Not so much, but I will try."
 MacPhisto assures him that "I love you the way you are," and Pavarotti's heartfelt response of "I love you and all the people there!" prompts huge applause from the audience.
 MacPhisto asks if he has a song to sing them over the telephone.
 "No, unfortunately not!" replies Pavarotti, but wishes them many more beautiful days and nights, and says it would be a great pleasure to join them on stage one day.
 (This would happen at a charity concert in Modena two years later, as part of the Passengers collaboration.)
 Pavarotti also passes on his thanks to Bono for writing the English lyrics of 'Miserere', his duet with Zucchero.